 He glanced around.
 “It’s definitely getting creepier.”

+He glanced around, his unease apparent.
 “How do I know you won’t come back without me?”

 “Really?
 You think I’m going to go to a spooky magical forest by my damn self?”

-He looked at her as if she’d lost her mind.
+His eyes widened, and he looked at her as if she’d lost her mind.
 “I don’t recall anyone forcing you to sneak down to the sub-basement and open one of these doors, love.”

 Okay, he wasn’t wrong about that.
 “Well, I don’t know that I would have gone in if not for you and whoever was coming down the elevator.”